mrismanaziz/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## "Hey, dad, did you get a haircut?"
+"No, I got them all cut."